Patrick S. Campbell

 Mr. Campbell’s recent experience at Milbank includes representing:

-• The lenders in the secured term loan and revolving facility for Mobilitie, one of the largest privately held telecommunications infrastructure companies in the United States;
+• The lenders in the secured term loan and revolving facility for Mobilitie, one of the largest privately held digital infrastructure companies in the United States;

-• Amazon in various commercial and regulatory matters, including the negotiation of Launch Services Agreements with launch services provider United Launch Alliance for nine launches to support the deployment of Project Kuiper, Amazon’s planned low-earth orbit (LEO) satellite constellation, and launch services provider ABL Space Systems, which will provide launch services for the launch of the first two prototype satellites for Project Kuiper; and advice on FCC regulatory matters in connection with Project Kuiper;
+• Amazon in various commercial and regulatory matters, including the negotiation of Launch Services Agreements with launch services providers for launches to support the deployment of Project Kuiper, Amazon’s planned low-earth orbit (LEO) satellite constellation; and advice on FCC commercial and regulatory matters in connection with Project Kuiper;

-• ORBCOMM Inc. (Nasdaq: ORBC), a global provider of Internet of Things (IoT) solutions, in connection with its acquisition by GI Partners, a leading investor in data infrastructure businesses, in an all-cash transaction valuing ORBCOMM at approximately $1.1 billion;
+• ORBCOMM Inc., a global provider of Internet of Things (IoT) solutions, in connection with its acquisition by GI Partners, a leading investor in data infrastructure businesses, in an all-cash transaction valuing ORBCOMM at approximately $1.1 billion;

 • Fengate Capital in connection with an investment in TowerCom, a cell tower developer, owner and operator; and the acquisition of tower operator Municipal Tower;